0x192/Bash-Android-Debloater/README.md

 **DISCLAIMER**: Use this script at your own risk.
 I am not responsible for anything that could happen to your phone.

 ## Summary
-I try to provide and maintain a universal tool which remove bloatwares on any unrooted Android phones.
+I try to provide and maintain a universal tool which remove bloatwares on any (unrooted) Android phones.

 The main goal is to improve battery performance and privacy by limiting the tracking from preinstalled apps.
 The script has a menu that lets you choose what debloat list you want to use.
 I strongly encourage you to take a look at the lists because some apps are commented out by default.
-All packages are as well documented as possible in order to provide the a better understanding of what you can delete or not.
+All packages are as well documented as possible in order to provide a better understanding of what you can delete or not.

 This script *should* be safe with the default selection.
 The worse thing which could happen is preventing an essential system process to be loaded during boot causing then an unfortunate bootloop.
 After about 5 failed system boots, the phone will automatically reboot in recovery mode and you'll have to perform a FACTORY RESET.